iqtree/iqtree.github.io/README.md

 <https://iqtree.github.io/workshop/>.
 Below are the guidelines how to
 contribute.

-First, you should clone the repo to your local machine using git:
+First, you should clone the repo to your local machine using git via the command
+line:

 ```
 git clone https://github.com/iqtree/iqtree.github.io.git